 Of course, it doesn’t have to be this way.
-When Alto-Shaam launched its Vector® F Series Multi-Cook Ovens, it did so mindful of solving the batch cooking challenges that foodservice operators throughout the industry face.
+Mindful of solving the batch cooking challenges that foodservice operators throughout the industry face, Alto-Shaam launched its latest Vector® F Series Multi-Cook Ovens, with gas.

 Thanks to Alto-Shaam’s Structured Air Technology®, the Vector F Series Multi-Cook ovens can cook twice as much food up to two-times faster than their traditional counterparts.
 The patented technology enables high velocity, focused heat for faster, more even cooking, ensuring the highest quality output.

 Productivity is further enhanced as there is no need to watch or rotate the pans as the food is being cooked, enabling operators to reduce the number of kitchen staff required or allocate them to other more value-added duties.

 The new ovens also feature Alto-Shaam’s most advanced controls yet, but are very simple to use and require little or no operator training.
 The ovens can also be managed remotely through Alto-Shaam’s innovative cloud-based system, ChefLinc™.
 Equipped with an intuitive dashboard, ChefLinc allows operators to seamlessly create, manage and distribute recipes to ovens through the cloud, providing foodservice operators complete control of their equipment, menus and business from wherever they are.